-In connection with the acquisition of Sparbank (2010) and Amagerbanken (2011), the Group took over some of the exposures that were individually impaired and some of these exposures are a part of the continued operation.
+In connection with the acquisition of Sparbank (2010) and Amagerbanken (2011), the Group took over some of the exposures that were individually impaired and some of these exposures are a part of the continued operation, although to a very limited extent as the majority of the Danish exposures were sold off to Spar Nord Bank with effect from February 2021.
 These impairments are recognised as part of the purchase price for the acquired exposures.
-In 2020 DKK 57,4m of the impairments reflected in the table below are individual impairments recognised up to 12 months after the acquisition of the relevant exposure.
+In 2023 DKK 1m of the impairments reflected in the table below are individual impairments recognised up to 12 months after the acquisition of the relevant exposure.